JSX (airline): Codeshare agreements

-JSX does not participate in any major global airline alliances, but holds a codeshare agreement with JetBlue, which includes JetBlue's TrueBlue loyalty program.
+JSX does not participate in any major global airline alliances, but held a codeshare agreement with JetBlue, which includes JetBlue's TrueBlue loyalty program, up until February 2026.

 It is also possible for passengers to enter United Airlines MileagePlus numbers to earn miles on JSX.

 Since all flights operate from private fixed-base operator terminals, there are no ticketing or baggage agreements at any location.